With the Internet, kids can get "up close and personal" with all sorts of animals.

 Information about particular animals, such as koalas, can be obtained at sites dedicated to the animal.
 More efficient than sifting thru online search engine results.

-Cheetah is another site promoting conservation and providing facts on the fastest animal in the world.
+The Cheetah Conservation Fund is another site promoting conservation and providing facts on the fastest animal in the world.

 The Virtual Gorilla Modeling Project (VGOR) was a collaborative summer workshop during which virtual observation of gorilla life is presented.
 It is modeled like a safari in which individual gorillas are tracked.